D3M-Research-Group/odtlearn/_sources/index.rst.txt

-.. tree documentation master file
+.. odtlearn documentation master file

-Welcome to tree's documentation!
+Welcome to odtlearn's documentation!
 ============================================

-This site contains the documentation for the tree package.
+This site contains the documentation for the odtlearn package.

 .. toctree::
    :maxdepth: 2